djordje-kalojevic/HSR-Optimal-Rotation-Calculator/README.md

 - Numbers of kills, hits taken, etc. assumed during the rotation
 - Team buffs (e.g. Tingyun Ultimate)

-The results of these calculations are the presented via the terminal interface.
+The results of these calculations are then presented via the terminal interface.

 ## Future Plans